hoccer/wall-puppet-configuration/README.md

-talk-webclient-backend-puppet-configuration
+Hoccer XO Wall Provisioning
 ===========================

-Provides a puppet manifest with basic modules for a Hoccer XO WebClient Backend.
+Provides a puppet manifest with basic modules for a Hoccer XO Wall.

 Following the steps below, most packages, dependencies and modules required (including this repository) are downloaded and applied using _puppet apply_.